Find Trade Colleges

 Read full report on Allied Health Professions at Mid-Plains Community College

 CHI Health School of Radiologic Technology came in at #9 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Trade Schools in Nebraska ranking.
-CHI Health School of Radiologic Technology is a small private not-for-profit school located in the city of Omaha.
+CHI Health School of Radiologic Technology is a fairly small private not-for-profit school located in the large city of Omaha.

 #10